 ‘TARGA FLORIO’ REMAKE

 Heinz Bauer Manufakt, Germany’s leather jacket specialist, is famous for its jackets designed for the cabriolet Porsche driver.
-For A/W 19-20 it presents a remake of its model ‘Targa Florio’, which has been reinterpreted through finer, more sophisticated workmanship.
+For A/W 19-20, it presents a remake of its model ‘Targa Florio’, which has been reinterpreted through finer, more sophisticated workmanship.
 Made of precious deer leather, with delicate quilting details on the shoulders and intricate pocket lining, this jacket offers function and style.
 Heinz Bauer Manufakt will be presenting its collection at Pitti Uomo as well as in showrooms in Düsseldorf and Munich.

 www.heinzbauer.com